 Calories

-This cucumber roll contains a total of 180 calories per serving.
-Each serving depends on how thick the slices of sushi are, varying from 4-6 slices per roll.
+Our cucumber roll contains 180 calories per serving.
+The serving size depends on the thickness of the sushi slices, varying from 4 to 8 slices per roll.

 Variations